 Age Discrimination in Employment Act of 1967, as amended.

 Consultant shall not act in violation of the U.S. Foreign Corrupt Practices Act, and in connection therewith shall not make any payments, loans, or gifts, directly or indirectly, to or for the use or benefit of any official employee, agency or instrumentality of any government, political party or candidate thereof, or any other person or entity, the payment of which would violate the laws or policies of the United States, the State of Texas, or the country or countries in which the Work is performed, in whole or in part.
-Consultant shall possess or procure all permits, certificates, and licenses necessary to allow Consultant to perform the Work at all locations of performance and shall ensure that Consultant’s subcontractors have all permits, certificates, and licenses necessary for such subcontractor, vendors and suppliers to perform such Work.
+Consultant shall possess or procure all permits, and certificates, necessary to allow Consultant to perform the Work at all locations of performance and shall ensure that Consultant’s subcontractors have all permits, and certificates, necessary for such subcontractor, vendors and suppliers to perform such Work.
 Consultant shall answer promptly and in reasonable detail any questionnaire or other written or oral communications, to the extent the same pertain to compliance with this Article 12, whether such questionnaires or communications are from Company, its outside auditors, or other representatives.
 Consultant further agrees to pay any government assessed penalties, fines, and charges, and associated damages, costs, losses, and expenses (including, without limitation, court costs and attorneys’ fees) of whatever kind which Company may incur, be required to pay or be liable for as a result of, in connection with, arising out of or related to any noncompliance of the Work or any portion of the Work with any or all of the above laws, regulations, rules, orders, codes, criteria, standards, ordinances or resolutions.

 Consultant shall indemnify, defend and hold harmless Company, its affiliates and Company’s and its affiliates’ respective directors, officers, employees and agents (“Indemnitees”) from all losses, costs and damages by reason of any violation thereof, and from any liability including without limitation fines, penalties and other costs arising out of Consultant's failure to so comply.

 ARTICLE 13.
 INDEMNIFICATION .
-Consultant shall indemnify, defend and hold harmless Indemnitees from any and all claims, demands, suits, losses, costs and damages of every kind and description, including attorneys' fees at trial and appeal, brought or made against or incurred by any of the Indemnitees resulting from, arising out of, or in any way connected with any act, omission, fault or negligence of Consultant, its employees, agents, representatives or subcontractors of any tier, their employees, agents or representatives in the performance or nonperformance of Consultant's obligations under this Agreement or in any way related to this Agreement.
-The indemnity obligations under this article shall include without limitation (i) loss of or damage to any property of Company, Consultant or any third party; (ii) injury, bodily or personal, to or death of any person(s), including without limitation employees of Company, Consultant or Consultant's subcontractors of any tier; (iii) claims arising out of Workers' Compensation, Unemployment Compensation or similar such laws or obligations applicable to employees of Consultant or its subcontractors of any tier, and (iv) claims relating to infringement of intellectual property rights, including without limitation patent, trademark, copyright, and other related claims.
-Consultant's indemnity obligation under this article shall not extend to any liability caused by the sole negligence of any of the Indemnitees.
+Consultant shall indemnify, defend and hold harmless Indemnitees from any and all claims, demands, suits, losses, costs and damages as specified in the next sentence, including attorneys' fees at trial and appeal, brought or made against or incurred by any of the Indemnitees to the extent caused by the negligence, gross negligence or willful misconduct of Consultant, its employees, agents, representatives or subcontractors of any tier, their employees, agents or representatives while at Company’s premises.
+The indemnity obligations under this article shall be for (i) physical damage to any real or tangible personal property of Company, Consultant or any third party; (ii) injury, bodily or personal, to or death of any person(s), including without limitation employees of Company, Consultant or Consultant's subcontractors of any tier; and (iii) claims arising out of Workers' Compensation, Unemployment Compensation or similar such laws or obligations applicable to employees of Consultant or its subcontractors of any tier.

+ARTICLE 14.
+LIMITATION ON LIABILITY.
+IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER FOR ANY CONSEQUENTIAL, SPECIAL, INCIDENTAL, PUNITIVE OR INDIRECT DAMAGES OF ANY KIND ARISING OUT OF THIS AGREEMENT (INCLUDING WITHOUT LIMITATION LOSS OF PROFITS, GOODWILL, BUSINESS OR DATA, OR COSTS OF RECREATING LOST DATA), EVEN IF THE OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OR SUCH LOSS OR DAMAGES.
+IN NO EVENT WILL CONSULTANT’S LIABILITY FOR DIRECT DAMAGES RESULTING FROM A STATEMENT OF WORK EXCEED AMOUNTS PAYABLE BY CUSTOMER UNDER THAT STATEMENT OF WORK.

+NONE OF THE ABOVE LIMITATIONS AFFECT THE LIABILITY OF EITHER PARTY FOR A BREACH OF SECTIONS 17 AND 20.